DragomirAlin/smartfactory/README.md

 I chose the microservice architecture for this project because IoT means Big Data and needs to be scalable, available and flexible.

-In developing this project, I will use a lot of tools to learn how to use them and to find the best solution for my use case.
+In developing this project, I will use a lot of tools to learn how to use them and to find the best solutions for the use cases of the project.

 The documentation is constantly improving.